jeremyrdavis/dddhexagonalworkshop-01/README.md

 ### Step 4: Domain Services

-- Create the AttendeeService in the attendes/domain/services package
-    - create one method, "registerAttendee" that takes a RegisterAttendeeCommand
+Domain Services implement functionality that does not have a natural home in another object.
+Services also typically operate on or interact with multiple other objects.
+Services are named after the functionality they provide.

+Our `AttendeeService` coordinates the workflow for registering an attendee.
+The `AttendeeService` calls the `Attendee` Aggregate and the deals with the results.

+Implement the method, "registerAttendee" so that it takes a RegisterAttendeeCommand and returns an `AttendeeRegisteredResult`.
+Do not worry if the class does not compile immediately.
+We will implement the other objects in the next steps.

 ```java
 package domain.services;